How to write a University personal statement

-Persuading Admissions Tutors that you deserve a place on their course can be pretty daunting.
-So here are some tips that will help.
+Persuading Admissions Tutors that you deserve a place on their university course can be pretty daunting.
+So here are some personal statement tips.

 - Make bullet points of everything you want to include and order each point in terms of importance.